 Students who withdraw after the withdrawal deadline may be liable for unrecoverable housing and other costs incurred by UCEAP.

-You have the option to choose between a homestay and a studio apartment.
+You have the option to choose a homestay, a studio apartment, or your own accommodations.
 You will make your selection prior to departure as part of your FU-BEST application in your online Pre-Departure Checklist.
 Housing payments for the homestay and studio apartment options are included in the UCEAP fees.
 See the UCEAP Student Budget on the Money Matters tab of your Participants program page.

 - Homestay: Experience the warmth of a home and develop ties locally in Berlin.
 You’ll get to practice your German and get out of the American bubble.
 Many Berliners speak English so you won’t have trouble communicating.
 If you select the Homestay option, you will write a statement about yourself, including information that will assist the FU-BEST staff in matching you with the right homestay.
 We encourage you to consider choosing a homestay, as past students have been very happy with their experience.
 This option includes two meals a day (usually breakfast and dinner), seven days a week, at the same cost of the studio apartment option, which does not include any meals.

 - Studio apartment: Single occupancy, fully furnished apartment.
 Meals are not included.
 This option has received mixed reviews from past participants.
 The Akademia Residenz apartments are located at Gotthardstraße 96, 13403 Berlin, in the district of Reinickendorf within walking distance of two metro stops, "Kurt-Schumacher-Platz” and “Afrikanische Stra- ße” (U6 line).
-Located in a residential area in northwest Berlin, it takes approximately 50-60 minutes to get to the FU-BEST campus by public transportation and approximately 20 minutes to the city center.
-The apartments are fully furnished with pillows, blankets, and sheets.
+Located in a residential area in northwest Berlin, it takes approximately 60 minutes to get to the FU-BEST campus by public transportation and approximately 20 minutes to the city center.
+The apartments are furnished with pillows, blankets, and sheets.
 Each apartment has an en-suite bathroom with a shower, a sofa bed, and comes equipped with a kitchenette.
 Kitchen equipment and utensils may need to be acquired by the tenant.
 The apartments feature an internet connection via Ethernet cable within the rooms, and WiFi in the common areas and the ground floor.

 The housing option chosen by a participant is considered final and binding for the entire semester.
 No (partial or full) refund of fees used for homestay or apartment arranged by the program is possible after the deadlines indicated in your Pre-Departure Checklist.

 The studio apartments are equipped with a kitchenette, although you may need to acquire kitchen equipment and utensils.
 No meals are provided in this housing option or if you choose to find your own housing.